DCAN-Labs/abcd-hcp-pipeline/README.md

     dcanlabs/abcd-hcp-pipeline /bids_input /output \
         --freesurfer-license /license \
         --bandstop 18.582 25.726 \
-        --study-template /atlases/study_head.nii.gz /atlases/study_brain.nii.gz
+        --study-template /atlases/study_head.nii.gz /atlases/study_brain.nii.gz \
+        --ncpus 4
 ```

-Note that the mount flag `-v` follows `docker run`, as it is a Docker option, whereas the `--freesurfer-license`, `--bandstop`, and `--study-template` flags follow `dcanlabs/abcd-hcp-pipeline`, as they are options passed into this pipeline.
+Note that the mount flag `-v` follows `docker run`, as it is a Docker option, whereas the `--freesurfer-license`, `--bandstop`, and `--study-template` flags follow `dcanlabs/abcd-hcp-pipeline`, as they are options passed into this pipeline and documented in the usage above.

 ### Additional Information: